 Manufacturing jobs are notoriously vulnerable to being outsourced to developing countries where labor costs are cheaper.

-But dropping industrial robot costs are bringing manufacturing bases closer to the site of demand, with retailers like Adidas benefitting from this trend.
+But dropping industrial robot costs are bringing manufacturing bases closer to the site of demand, with retailers like Adidas benefiting from this trend.

 “We will install 21 production lines.
 When fully operational, the system will make one T-shirt every 22 seconds.
 We will produce 800,000 T-shirts a day for Adidas… Around the world, even the cheapest labor market can’t compete with us.” — Tang Xinhong, chairman of Tianyuan Garments, ChinaDaily